 Make food from your home country

-Ceviche used to remind me of the beach, but now it also reminds me of calling like three people to help me fix the watery ceviche I tried to make by myself.
-So, I guess, food is a way to solve the problem, but more in the way that it represents making new memories to mix with the ones that make you miss home.
+Ceviche used to remind me of the beach, but now it also reminds me of calling three people to help me fix the watery ceviche I tried to make by myself.
+So, I guess what I’m trying to say is that food is a way to help deal with homesickness.
+More than that, though, it represents making new memories to mix with the ones that make you miss home.

-Exploring and making new plans around the city doesn’t have to take you all day.
-It can mean hanging out in the park twenty minutes on your way home.
+Exploring and making new plans around the city doesn’t have to take all day; it can simply mean hanging out in the park for twenty minutes on your way home.
 Give yourself time to enjoy the small things about the place you’re studying and living in.

 Find an outlet for your emotions

-I got a guitar sophomore year of uni because that’s what I like doing when I’m by myself.
-I keep a journal, sometimes, because it makes me feel better and productive if I need time by myself but I don’t want to feel lonely.
-My friend got a Polaroid and started making a collage on her wall.
-Another friend got a trainer in our university’s gym and became super fit, eventually encouraging me to join her in this fitness journey.
+Even my friends had their own unique ways of using hobbies as outlets.
+My friend got a Polaroid camera and started making a collage on her wall.
+Another friend of mine got a trainer in our university’s gym and became super fit, eventually encouraging me to join her in this fitness journey.